blackwolf08/design-vue-kit/README.md

 Some basic rules for structuring the components:

-* JS file component files use JSX syntax.
+* VUE file component files use VUE syntax.
 * The `.stories.js` files only restore the relative component only.

 Once you have created a new component, with its history, starting *Storybook* will be able to check that everything works as it should.